-Connecting CCSF Students with Immigrant and Elders in Noncredit ESL Classrooms.
+Connecting CCSF Students with Immigrants and Elders in Noncredit ESL Classrooms.

-Project SHINE is a nationwide service service-learning program that supports immigrants who are learning English as a second language, by increasing their participation in the community and/or toward becoming U.S. citizens.
+Project SHINE is a nationwide service-learning program that supports immigrants who are learning English as a second language, by increasing their participation in the community and helping them become U.S. citizens.

 Project SHINE volunteers help learners by teaching English and citizenship and serving as conversation partners.
 Project SHINE at City College of San Francisco is a collaboration with the M.A.
 TESOL Department at San Francisco State University.

 Project SHINE is accepting applications for volunteers for the spring 2022 semester beginning on January 18, 2022.
 Coaching spots are limited, so apply early!
 All CCSF students are eligible to apply to be a coach for Project SHINE.